HaoLam2608/cv/index.md

 🔗 [GitHub: HaoLam2608](https://github.com/HaoLam2608)

 ---
 ## Introduction
-I am a dedicated and enthusiastic ERP - Data Analyst Intern with a strong foundation in Information Technology, currently pursuing my degree at Ho Chi Minh City University of Industry and Trade.
-With hands-on experience in various projects, particularly in analyzing and managing data within ERP systems, I am eager to apply my skills and knowledge to contribute effectively to your team.
-My technical proficiency includes working with tools such as SQL, Python, and data visualization tools, which I have utilized to streamline data analysis and reporting processes.
-I am committed to continuous learning and am excited about the opportunity to grow and excel in a dynamic data analysis environment.
+I am a passionate and detail-oriented Backend Developer with a solid background in Information Technology, currently studying at Ho Chi Minh City University of Industry and Trade.
+I have hands-on experience building and maintaining scalable web applications, with a focus on designing robust APIs, optimizing database performance, and implementing secure backend logic.
+My technical skills include working with C#, .NET, Node.js, SQL, and containerization tools such as Docker.
+I am committed to continuous learning and eager to contribute my expertise to innovative backend solutions in a collaborative team environment.

 ---

 ## Education

 - Studied Information Technology at Ho Chi Minh City University of Industry and Trade (2022 - 2026)
-- Current GPA: 3.3
+- Current GPA: 3.3/4.0

 ---

 ## Projects

 - [EcommerceMVC](https://github.com/HaoLam2608/EcommerceMVC):
+    - **Team size**: 1
     - **Description**: E-commerce web application using ASP.NET 8.
     - **Technologies used**: ASP.NET 8, Dockerfile, GitHub Actions CI/CD, Docker Registry, Microsoft SQL.
     - **Details**: